What should I use my credit card for?

 Credit cards and ‘APR’ go hand-in-hand.
 But what does this famous three-letter term actually mean, apart from ‘Annual Percentage Rate’?
 Put simply, credit card APR is the total cost of borrowing over a year, including interest and standard fees.
 But by understanding a bit more about APRs, you can find they’re a quick way to compare credit cards, as well as figure out the total cost of using one.

-Aside from the money you spend on it, the main cost of using a credit card is usually the interest you’re charged on what you borrow.
+Aside from the money you spend with a credit card, the main cost of using your card is usually the interest you’re charged on what you borrow.
+So if you pay off your balance every month by the due date, you won’t have to pay any interest.

-But if you pay off your balance in full before the next payment due date, you don’t pay any interest on that balance.
+And if you already have an existing balance from previous months that wasn’t paid off, this new spending will be added to that balance.
+Each month, you have to make a minimum payment on the due date, as well as interest on whatever outstanding balance still remains.
+So if you pay off your balance in full before the next payment due date, there’s no interest to pay.
 However, if you still owe a balance after your due date, interest is added to the amount you need to repay.

 When borrowing on a credit card, you owe the outstanding balance, plus a percentage charged on top.
 This percentage, called the interest rate, is set by the lender when you sign up for the card.